-At Gonzaga, we continuously improve the curriculum based on input directly from accounting employers and from our Advisory Board, which is comprised of representatives from accounting firms across the United States.
-Input directly from firms allows Gonzaga to offer an innovative curriculum for students.
-This ensures students develop the skills that hiring firms seek, and the skills that will prepare them for success in their careers.
+At Gonzaga, we continuously improve the curriculum based on input directly from accounting employers and our Advisory Board, which is comprised of representatives from leading accounting firms across the United States.
+Direct input allows Gonzaga to offer an innovative curriculum for students.
+This ensures students develop the expertise hiring firms seek, as well as skills that prepare them for successful careers.

 - MTax 600: Orientation Workshop (0 credits) required in 1st semester

 - MTax 603: Financial Accounting for Income Taxes (3 credits)

 - MTax 614: S-Corporate Taxation (1 credit)

 - MTax 606: Wealth Transfer Taxation (2 credits)

 - MTax 607: Taxation of Property Transactions (3 credits)

 - MTax 608: State & Local Tax Concepts (1 credit)

 - MTax 616: Income Tax of Estates & Trusts (1 credit)

 - MTax 620: Tax Planning for Business Transactions (3 credits)